entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 - Tutorial: [Create a React Micro Frontend](react.md)
 :::

-Entando supports communication between micro frontends (MFEs) using [Custom Events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), an established web standard, and the [entando-mfecommunication](https://github.com/entando/frontend-libraries/tree/master/packages/entando-mfecommunication) library.
+Entando supports communication between micro frontends (MFEs) using [Custom Events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) and the [entando-mfecommunication](https://github.com/entando/frontend-libraries/tree/master/packages/entando-mfecommunication) library.
 The MFEs can use either the same or different JavaScript frameworks.

 In this tutorial, we build:
 - A React MFE that publishes an event
 - A React MFE that listens to an event